zinzy/zinzy.website-v2/_notes/Erasing racism in riverdale.md

 ---
 category: "Society"
-notes: "Intersectional notes on the hit series"
+excerpt: "Intersectional notes on the hit series"
 ---
 When it comes to [[Erasing racism]], _Riverdale_ has proven a space that helped me further explore this topic.
 There are various reasons why one could argue that _Riverdale_ promotes diversity and inclusion: